rrsalerno21/float-practice/README.md

-# float-practice
+# Float Practice Repo

-## Practicing CSS with the Float property
+## Practicing CSS with the Float Property

 This repo was created to help myself and my classmates understand and play with CSS properties related to float and positioning.
 I personally needed practice understanding how to use the clear attribute appropriately and see its affects on the elements that follow a float.

 Feel free to contribute as you wish.
-Licensed under the MIT License
+Licensed under the MIT License.

 ## License